kimseung-gc/Pioneer_Mart/reports/milestone-2-report.md

 - Created the repo, and invited others
 - Created the milestone report file
 - Wrote reasonable amount of the readme file
-- Wrote the milestone report file
+- Wrote some of the milestone report file

 Joyce Gill
 - Created Trello board